 Flavour intensity is an impression of how flavoursome the wine is on the palate.
 Flavour intensity and flavour characteristics are detected through the sense of smell.Source Link

 Not a huge amount to work with.
-Searching online doesn’t turn up many sources talking about ways to measure a wines Flavours Intensity on the Palate.
+Searching online doesn’t turn up many sources talking about ways to measure a wines Flavours Intensity.
 The few sources available suggest flavour intensity from the nose and palate should match – from my experience I don’t always find this to be the case.

 For this category we’ll turn to the excellent ThirtyFifty podcast on the Systematic Approach to Tasting.
 I highly recommend you listen to the whole podcast as Chris Scott is an examiner for the Level 3 and covers all areas of the exam.